gopalepic/Java-/OOPs/Readme.md

 - Use access modifiers (`private`, `protected`, `public`) appropriately.
 - Favor composition over inheritance when possible.
 - Document your code for clarity.
+- Avoid deep inheritance hierarchies.
+- Use interfaces for abstraction and flexibility.

 ## Resources for Further Learning